-Description: Thallus crustose to subleprose, episubstratic, greyish white, sometimes brown- or rose-tinged, composed of irregular to somewhat flattened aggregations of soredia and hyphae forming to 5 mm thick and to 1 cm wide, soft, cottony, convex cushions; hypothallus visible only in young, thinner thalli, usually whitish to pale brown.
+Description: Thallus crustose to subleprose, episubstratic, greyish white, sometimes pale brown- or rose-tinged, composed of irregular to somewhat flattened aggregations of soredia and hyphae heavily incrusted by crystals, forming up to 5 mm thick and to 1 cm wide, soft, cottony, convex cushions; prothallus visible only in young, thinner thalli, usually whitish to pale brown.
 Medulla of colourless hyphae densely covered in plate-like crystals visible under polarized light.
 Apothecia and pycnidia not known.
 Photobiont trentepohlioid.
-Spot tests: thallus K-, C-, KC-, P-, UV+ blue-white.
+Spot tests: thallus K-, C-, KC-, P-; medulla and soralia UV+ pale blue.
 Chemistry: lepraric acid (major), plus variable amounts of roccellic acid, and ‘latebrarum unknown’.

 Note: a mainly temperate species found beneath underhangs and in crevices of siliceous rocks which are seldom wetted by rain, much more rarely on old trunks of Quercus.